Union Solidarity and Development Party: 2020 election and military coup

 Following a second landslide victory for the National League for Democracy in the 2020 general election, the USDP baselessly alleged massive electoral fraud alongside the Tatmadaw, unsuccessfully challenged the election outcome in the courts, and called for the election to be re-run.
 After all constitutional means of challenging the election results were exhausted, the USDP supported the 2021 military coup d'état and assumed the presidency and multiple seats on the State Administration Council, the military junta.

-On 12 September 2022, Than Htay resigned as the party chairman and handed over immediately to Vice Chairman Khin Yi, the latter became Acting Chairman.
+On 12 September 2022, Than Htay resigned as the party chairman and handed over immediately to Vice-Chairman Khin Yi, the latter became Acting Chairman.
 On 5 October 2022, Khin Yi was elected as the new Chairman and officially assumed the party chairmanship.
 In December 2022, the military junta began replacing hundreds of local government administrators in Yangon Region with USDP supporters.

-The USDP was the first party to register under a new junta-enacted electoral law in 2023, and has since begun campaigning for the next general election.
+The USDP was the first party to register under a new junta-enacted electoral law in 2023, and immediately began informally campaigning for the 2025–26 general election.
+The official campaign period began on 28 October 2025.
+Throughout the campaign, the USDP accounted for most campaigning, with other parties accounting for only a small share of events.

+A 17-18 September 2026 USDP conference to re-elect leaders of the Central Executive Committee (CEC) was cancelled due to a lack of agreements between Aung Lin Dwe and party leaders.
+According to Myanmar Now, many USDP members became privately dissatisfied when Khin Yi was not chosen as the President of Myanmar.
+Khin Yi was relected on 20 September, with Aung Lin Dwe absent from the selection process according to The Irrawaddy.

 Ideology

-The USDP is widely described as a far-right, ultranationalist party.
+The USDP is widely described as a conservative, far-right, ultranationalist party.
 It effectively serves as a proxy for the nation's military, with many of its political candidates and leadership being retired generals.
 It has also been described as authoritarian, Buddhist nationalist, and right-wing populist.